 CLAUDIO SANCHEZ, BYLINE: Fifty-seven thousand two hundred and sixty-five, to be exact.
 That's how many children in some of the nation's poorest communities will have to go without medical and dental screenings, preschool and daycare.

 YVETTE SANCHEZ FUENTES: This is pretty bad.

-FUENTES: Programs also had to cut their programs by day, so they closed early or they're going to start late this new school year.
+SANCHEZ FUENTES: Programs also had to cut their programs by days, so they closed early or they're going to start late this new school year.
 And we know that at least 18,000 staff across the country were affected either through job losses or pay cuts.

 SALLY AMAN: For anyone to assume that nearly 60,000 kids being unable to attend Head Start is not a large number is just ridiculous.
 Sixty thousand is astronomical.

 SANCHEZ: Which is not to say that programs haven't tried to minimize the impact, says Aman.